Travel and expenses policy

 An additional payment per mile is payable if the driver transports one or more passengers, who would otherwise make the same journey separately.

-As a general principle, journeys in private vehicles are subject to a 100-mile round trip threshold.
+As a general principle, journeys in private vehicles, including those where employees lease a vehicle through the Tusker Car (salary sacrifice) Scheme are subject to a 120-mile round trip threshold.
 In exceptional circumstances, staff may use their own vehicle for journeys beyond the threshold.
 This includes:

 • out of hours